Teradata/developer-resources/docs/install-ai-unlimited/quickstart/install-ai-unlimited-using-docker.md

 ```bash title="Docker Compose Run"
 docker compose -f ai-unlimited.yaml
 ```
-When AI Unlimited is ready, you can access it at **http://[ip_or_hostname]:3000/**.
+When AI Unlimited is ready, you can access it at **http://localhost:3000/**.

-***MEM: As this topic is only for the local, Docker install, can we just say http://localhost:3000/?
-The same approach as what's at the end of the Jupyter install topic.
-In the OAuth topic, and setup, which will be re-used for the other install types, it makes sense to use [ip_or_hostname].
-Or maybe I'm misunderstanding something?***